grennault/NinjaCrane/gui/README.md

 ### Files

 - `HiJack.py` : Main file, run this file to launch the gui.
-This
-- `HiJack.exe` : Executable file, run this file to launch the gui without the need of requirements.
+- `HiJack.exe` : Executable file of `HiJack.py`, run this file to run the gui without the need of requirements.
 - `Bluetooth.py` : Bluetooth function, used to trigger the USBNinja cable payload.
 A BIG THANK YOU to the Embedded Lab Vienna for IoT & Security and its ELVIS project for their help.
 See [Exploiting the USB Ninja BLE Connection Wiki page](https://wiki.elvis.science/index.php?title=Exploiting_the_USB_Ninja_BLE_Connection).
-- `requirements.txt` : Python packages required to run the gui
+- `requirements.txt` : Python packages required to run the gui.
-- `README.md` : This file
+- `README.md` : This file.

 ### Folders

-- `img` : Contains all the images used in the gui
+- `img` : Contains all the images used in the gui.
+- `research` : Contains python script used for research/improvement purpose.

 ## How to use ?

 Run `HiJack.py` !

-I.e. : `python HiJack.py`
+I.e. : `python HiJack.py`.

 ## Don't want to use python ?
 No problem run `HiJack.exe` file !

-The `HiJack.exe` file has been generate using `pyinstaller --noconfirm --onefile --console --add-data "C:/Users/user/***TO_COMPLETE***/MSc_Project/gui/img;img/"  "C:/Users/user/***TO_COMPLETE***/MSc_Project/gui/HiJack.py"` (OR use easy to use auto-py-to-exe)
+The `HiJack.exe` file has been generate using `pyinstaller --noconfirm --onefile --console --add-data "C:/Users/user/***TO_COMPLETE***/MSc_Project/gui/img;img/"  "C:/Users/user/***TO_COMPLETE***/MSc_Project/gui/HiJack.py"` (OR using the easier to use `auto-py-to-exe`)